brettchalupa/dotfiles/README.md

 # dotfiles

-These are my dotfiles for git, vim, bash, tmux, and other tools with configuration.
+These are my local dotfiles for git, vim, bash, tmux, and other tools to be used in conjunction with our internal dotfiles at Big Cartel.

 ## Installing